-i brought my gear over to his place the next day and we gave it a go. it didn’t work out. christian’s brother kept losing the beat when he tried to overdub his drum parts. we didn’t get one useful take the whole day.
+I brought my gear over to his place and we gave it a go.
+It didn’t work out.
+Christian’s brother kept losing the beat when he tried to overdub his drum parts.
+We didn’t get one useful take the whole day.

-he was a good drummer. keeping time was never an issue for him. but he beat the living piss out of those drums, and i think that was the trouble right there. he played so loud, he couldn’t hear the music well enough in the headphones to keep the rhythm consistent no matter how much i turned it up.
+He was a good drummer.
+Keeping time was never an issue for him.
+But he beat the hell out of those drums, and I think that was the trouble right there.
+He played so loud, he couldn’t hear the music well enough in the headphones to keep the rhythm consistent no matter how much I turned it up.

-after giving up on all that, an impromptu jam session with the full band happened, with me sitting in on keys. we recorded three songs live off-the-floor. those were the only successful recordings to come out of the whole thing. ryan played bongos, cowbell, and anything else that was kicking around.
+After giving up on all of that, an impromptu jam session with the full band happened, with me sitting in on keys.
+Ee recorded three songs live off-the-floor.
+Those were the only successful recordings to come out of the whole thing.
+Ryan played bongos, cowbell, and anything else that was kicking around.

-only one of the things we tried recording piecemeal survives. i guess i figured there was no sense in mixing those songs or backing them up when they consisted of little more than vocals, acoustic guitar, and drums that drifted in and out of time. the one non-jam session song that made it is about face. christian’s guitar and ryan’s drums are there, though the drums are two different takes, with an earlier take picking up the slack after the second take we recorded on top of it breaks down. aside from anna’s vocal track, the rest of the band never added their parts, so i recorded some rough bass and simulated electric piano of my own.
+Only one of the things we tried recording piecemeal survives.
+I guess I figured there was no sense in mixing those songs or backing them up when they consisted of little more than vocals, acoustic guitar, and drums that drifted in and out of time.
+The one non-jam session song that made it is About Face.
+Christian’s guitar and Ryan’s drums are there, though the drums are two different takes, with what remains an earlier take picking up the slack after the second one we recorded on top of it breaks down.
+Aside from Anna’s vocal track, the rest of the band never added their parts, so I recorded some rough bass and simulated electric piano of my own.

-this was only my second time ever recording a real drum set. i managed to get a surprisingly good sound with not very much equipment. it was pretty much the only time i ever mic’d the bottom of a snare drum instead of the top. i’ve never liked the way that sounds any other time i’ve tried it, but here it worked.
+This was only my second time ever recording a real drum set.
+I managed to get a surprisingly good sound with not very much equipment.
+It was pretty much the only time I ever mic’d the bottom of a snare drum instead of the top.
+I’ve never liked the sound any other time I’ve tried it, but here it worked.

-there’s also a ridiculous hidden track i added myself that sounds a little bit like chipmunk speed punk and has nothing to do with any of the other songs. sometimes it’s just fun to do goofy things like that.
+There’s also a ridiculous hidden track I added myself that sounds a little bit like speed punk performed by chipmunks and has nothing to do with any of the other songs.
+Sometimes it’s just fun to do goofy things like that.